Joan Lippincott: Life and career

-She has released nineteen CD recordings as well as six long-playing vinyls.
+She released nineteen CD recordings as well as six long-playing vinyls.
 Her first recording, released in 1980 on the Gothic label, was Toccatas and Fugues of J.S.
 Bach on the new Fisk organ at House of Hope Presbyterian Church in St. Paul, Minnesota.
 Her discography includes works of Bach, Duruflé, Mozart, Mendelssohn, Widor, Alain, and Pinkham on major American organs.

-She is famous for her teachings of rhythm and touch in organ music, particularly that of Bach.
-Her playing is distinguished by rhythmic intensity, a supple technical control, and emotional intensity.
+She was famous for her teachings of rhythm and touch in organ music, particularly that of Bach.
+Her playing was distinguished by rhythmic intensity, a supple technical control, and emotional intensity.

+Lippincott died on May 31, 2025, at the age of 89.